 At Willetton Senior High School, every student is encouraged to engage in a vital and contemporary academic life which has its origin in a love of learning and the valuing of knowledge and understanding.
 A broad academic program is structured to engage all learners offering both challenge and success to all students.

 Extension, Support and Enrichment

 Over many years, the school has developed quality programs that enable students to participate at the highest level in a variety of disciplines.
-Students are encouraged and supported to extend and apply their knowledge and understanding by entering competitions, participating in extension programs conducted by experts, working in teams to represent the school and participating in a general curriculum that acknowledges the particular needs of every student.
+Students are encouraged and supported to extend and apply their knowledge and understanding by entering competitions, participating in extension programs conducted by experts and working in teams to represent the school.

 As a comprehensive school welcoming students of all abilities, Willetton SHS has a large network of support strategies catering for a diverse group of students with special needs and exceptional circumstances.
 Many of these students access individual education programs that allow them to participate in the school's curriculum in a manner that promotes their success.

-Willetton offers extra curricular activities that enrich the school experience, such as:
+Willetton offers extra curricular activities that enrich the school experience.